porsche-design-system/porsche-design-system/packages/components-react/projects/components-wrapper/README.md

 #### App.test file

 To enable jest testing we provide mocks.
 You can access them in your jest.mock function.
+If you want mocks for every component you can use the **mock-collection**, for single use of mocks you can single require them by their name.
-All of our mocks are named like **ComponentNameMock** for example **PHeadlineMock**.
+All of our mocks are named like **p-name-mock** for example **p-headline-mock**.
-All used mocks must be included in the mock factory as require.

 ```
 jest.mock('@porsche-design-system/components-react', () => {
-  const { PHeadlineMock } = require('@porsche-design-system/components-react/dist/mocks/jest-Mocks');

-  return({
-      PHeadline: PHeadlineMock,
-  });
+  return require('@porsche-design-system/components-react/mocks/mock-collection');

+or single require

+  return require('@porsche-design-system/components-react/mocks/p-headline-mock');
 });
 ```